althonos/pytrimal/docs/index.rst

 `Cython <https://cython.org/>`_.
 It directly interacts with the trimAl internals, which has the following advantages:

-- **single dependency**: PytrimAl is distributed as a Python package, so you can add it as a dependency to your project, and stop worrying about the trimAl binary being present on the end-user machine.
-- **no intermediate files**: Everything happens in memory, in a Python object you control, so you don't have to invoke the trimAl CLI using a sub-process and temporary files. `Alignment` objects can be created directly from Python code.
-- **friendly interface**: The different trimming methods are implement as Python classes that can be configured independently.
+.. grid:: 1 2 3 3
+   :gutter: 1

+   .. grid-item-card:: :fas:`battery-full` Batteries-included

+      Just add ``pytrimal`` as a ``pip`` or ``conda`` dependency, no need for the trimAl binary or any external dependency.

+   .. grid-item-card:: :fas:`screwdriver-wrench` Flexible

+      Create input `~pytrimal.Alignment` objects programmatically through
+      the :doc:`Python API <api/index>`.

+   .. grid-item-card:: :fas:`microchip` Efficient

+      Use the full power of your CPU with :wiki:`SIMD` instructions to compute alignment statistics, selected with dynamic dispatch on the runtime platform.

+   .. grid-item-card:: :fas:`check` Consistent

+      Get the same results as the most recent trimAl version (``2.0``, unreleased), tested on a set of gold-standard alignments.

+   .. grid-item-card:: :fas:`toolbox` Feature-complete

+      Access all the features of the :doc:`original CLI <guide/examples/basic>` through the :doc:`Python API <api/index>`.

+   .. grid-item-card:: :fas:`circle-exclamation` Fault-tolerant

-- **error management**: Errors occuring in trimAl are converted transparently into Python exceptions, including an informative error message.
+      Recover errors occuring in trimAl as Python exceptions, including an informative error message.

 Setup